PJAvinash/Mesh_Generation_Library_CPP/Readme.md

 # Mesh Generation Library implementation in C++
-In this project we plan to implement a mesh generation algorithms for 2D and 3D shapes in c++.
+In this project, we plan to implement mesh generation algorithms for 2D and 3D shapes in C++.

 ## Algorithm
  - Marching Cubes